M-Abbaszadeh/CaNS/README.md

 ## Synopsis

+This is the many-GPU version of **CaNS** with CUDA Fortran and MPI.

 **CaNS (Canonical Navier-Stokes)** is a code for massively-parallel numerical simulations of fluid flows.
 It aims at solving any fluid flow of an incompressible, Newtonian fluid that can benefit from a FFT-based solver for the second-order finite-difference Poisson equation in a 3D Cartesian grid.
 In two directions the grid is regular and the solver supports the following combination of (homogeneous) boundary conditions:

  * Neumann-Neumann
  * Dirichlet-Dirichlet
  * Neumann-Dirichlet
  * Periodic

+(note: for the moment the GPU version of CaNS only supports periodicity in the two directions.)

 In the third domain direction, the solver is more flexible as it uses Gauss elimination.
 There the grid can also be non-uniform (e.g. fine at the boundary and coarser in the center).